(Fan´tesi), essay by David Neuman, director Magasin 3 Stockholm Konsthall

 JS: The first pieces in these series had you in them (disfigured or in a replica of a jail).
 Was this a metaphor for the artist?

-LN: At that time, Damian Hirst was showing all those glass cases with sliced or whole animals in them, and even if I really appreciated Mother and Child Divided visually—and the title was also charmingly witty – I was repelled by the metaphor in conjunction with this total exercise in power.
-As a kind of response, I wanted to say ”I will subject myself” but not by focusing on my own self, which is why I used the prison metaphor.
-The reference to Foucault’s book Discipline and Punish together with the pretty comfortable replica of a Swedish prison cell made the work mostly about the prison as an overarching structure for organizing and controlling our bodies at every level in society.
+LN: At that time, Damien Hirst had a multitude of glass cases with sliced or whole animals on tour at the time, even though I really appreciated Mother and Child Divided visually –the title totally witty – I experienced the metaphor in combination with the utmost exercise in power as repelling.
+As a sort of response, I wanted to subject my physical self, without focusing on who I am, therefore the prison metaphor.
+With reference to Foucaults Discipline and Punishment, combined with the Swedish cell replicas quite comfortable manifestation, made the work mainly about the prison as a far-reaching structure for organizing and controlling our bodies at every level in society.
 And back then I also thought I deserved to do a little time…

 JS: Is all your work about yourself, like a diary?

 LN: Here I must quote the Swedish poet Gunnar Ekelöf: “That which is the ground in you is also the ground in others…” (…)